Accenture/AmpliGraph/docs/experiments.rst

 .. note:: Running ``predictive_performance.py`` on all datasets, for all models takes ~71 hours on
     an Intel Xeon Gold 6142, 64 GB Ubuntu 16.04 box equipped with a Tesla V100 16GB.

+.. note:: Due to a combination of model and dataset size it is not possible to evaluate Yago3-10 with ConvKB on the
+    GPU.
+The fastest way to replicate the results above is to train ConvKB with Yago3-10 on a GPU using the hyper- parameters described above (~15hrs on GTX 1080Ti), and then evaluate the model in CPU only mode (~15 hours on Intel(R) Xeon(R) CPU E5-2620 v4 @ 2.10GHz).

 Experiments can be limited to specific models-dataset combinations as follows: ::